 Fried Chicken -> Pork Rind and Parmesan Crust

 You can still get a super crisp crust on chicken while keeping it moist and juicy on the inside.
 There are a few ways to do this, but the best method we’ve found is by grinding up pork rinds in the food processor and adding parmesan cheese to the mix.
-This will result in a fantastic crust all the way around your chicken, giving you perfect fried chicken.
+This will result in a fantastic crust all the way around your chicken, giving you the perfect keto fried chicken.

-Processed Soups -> Fresh Cream Based Soups
+Processed Soups -> Heavy Cream Based Soups

 - Sausage and Kale Soup